Schurr High School: Overview

 The school, which sits atop a hillside just east of the border with Monterey Park, was named for George Miller Schurr, a former board member of the Montebello Unified School District.
 The school previously served as Schurr Junior High School, but due to the growing population of students in the area and the significant distance from the two local public high schools at the time Montebello High School and Mark Keppel High School in Alhambra, California the school became a high school in 1971.
 The first principal was Walter Wohlheter.

 Most of the students who attend Schurr come from either Jack F. Macy Intermediate School, which is located in the city of Monterey Park, or Eastmont Intermediate School, which is located in East Los Angeles, just a few blocks from the Montebello city border.
 Due to Schurr sitting atop a hill, it is said that Macy students simply "climb the hill" upon graduation from middle school.
 While Macy and Eastmont students maintain a rivalry both academically and athletically, their differences are generally considered to be put to rest once they become acclimated to Schurr and one another.

 Schurr High School was originally built to accommodate 1,700 students.
 Schurr's population has nearly doubled, and school officials expect that during the 2015–2018 school years, the population will increase to around 3,700 students.

 The Alma Mater is based on the National Anthem of Russia and the words were written by music and history/government teacher David A. Lebow (1971–2003).
 Band director, Barry Ulrich (1973–1986) composed the fight song, "Taco Mambo", which is played by the Spartan Legion at home athletic events and school rallies.

 The Schurr High School mascot is known as Sammy the Spartan, and the school's students and alumni are referred to as Spartans.

 During the 2017–2018 school year, solar panels were added to portions of both the teacher and student parking lots.

 In August 2021 the school was closed due to a rat infestation.

+In June 2026, the school won a national championship title for esports in Street Fighter 6.

 Extracurricular activities

 Schurr High School offers and encourage students to participate in a variety of sports, clubs, and after school programs that foster critical thinking and problems solving skills.
-Schurr High School students take part in more than 30 clubs and activities, including Astronomy Club, Green Earth Club, Plant Posse, Drama, National Honor Society, and Youth Community Service.
+Schurr High School students take part in more than 30 clubs and activities, including Astronomy Club, Green Earth Club, Plant Posse, Drama, National Honor Society, and Gaming Association.

 Schurr High School also has a competing marching band, color guard, and drill team.